Rin Tin Tin

-Rin Tin Tin or Rin-Tin-Tin (October 10, 1918 – August 10, 1932) was a male German Shepherd born in Flirey, France, who became an international star in motion pictures.
+Rin Tin Tin or Rin-Tin-Tin (October 10, 1918 – August 10, 1932) was a male German Shepherd born in Flirey, France, that became an international star in motion pictures.
 He was rescued from a World War I battlefield by an American soldier, Lee Duncan, who nicknamed him "Rinty".
 Duncan trained Rin Tin Tin and obtained silent film work for the dog.
 Rin Tin Tin was an immediate box-office success and went on to appear in 27 Hollywood films, gaining worldwide fame.
 Along with the earlier canine film star Strongheart, Rin Tin Tin was responsible for greatly increasing the popularity of German Shepherd dogs as family pets.
 The immense profitability of his films contributed to the success of Warner Bros. studios and helped advance the career of Darryl F. Zanuck from screenwriter to producer and studio executive.

 After the dog's only appearance in color (the 1929 musical revue The Show of Shows, in which he barks an introduction to a musical pageant), Warner Bros. dispensed with the services of both Rin Tin Tin and Lee Duncan.
-The studio was intent on promoting its "all-talking" stars, and silent-film personality Rin Tin Tin obviously couldn't speak.
-Undaunted, Duncan sought further film work and signed with independent producer Nat Levine, who starred Rin Tin Tin in serials and feature films.
+The studio was intent on promoting its "all-talking" stars, and silent-film personality Rin Tin Tin obviously could not speak.
+Undaunted, Duncan sought further film work for Rin Tin Tin and signed him with independent producer Nat Levine, who starred the dog in serials and feature films.

 After Rin Tin Tin died in 1932, the name was given to several related German Shepherd dogs featured in fictional stories on film, radio, and television.
 Rin Tin Tin Jr. appeared in some serialized films, but was not as talented as his father.
 Rin Tin Tin III, said to be Rin Tin Tin's grandson, but probably only distantly related, helped promote the military use of dogs during World War II.
 Rin Tin Tin III also appeared in a film with child actor Robert Blake in 1947.